Welcome to Year 11

 The behaviour, achievement and progress of the year group are closely monitored and reinforced by myself all staff at The Warren.
 Students who display outstanding work and effort are rewarded with good SIMs entries, public acknowledgment, weekly assembly awards, year team rewards, positive phone calls and curriculum linked visits.
 Sanctions are used when students do not meet our high standards and parents are asked to support us in the application of these sanctions.
 Students are encouraged to have a say in the life of the school: each tutor group will act as representatives to the year council meetings and two selected students take part in Student Council meetings to discuss various aspects of school life.

 Form groups will change at the start of Year 11, and for some pupils during the academic year too, to allow additional time for English, Maths and Science interventions where we feel the students will benefit from with the upcoming exams at the end of this academic calendar.
 This forms part of our intervention programme to ensure pupils have the best possible opportunity to succeed in these crucial examinations.
-The linear assessment schedule for GCSEs means the majority of their exams will take place in May/June of 2018, with controlled assessments taking place earlier through the year.
+The linear assessment schedule for GCSEs means the majority of their exams will take place in May/June, with controlled assessments taking place earlier through the year.
 This means it is all the more important that students remain diligent and committed throughout this year.
 Students must make sure that their books and notes are neat and looked after so that they have them ready to use for revision.